2018-07-20 09:00:00 CEST

 Vienna, being one of the most historical cities in Europe, has had the time advantage over other cities on gathering together a mix of stunning, unique, weird and wonderful sights.

 Apart from being home to Mozart and Beethoven to being the most liveable place in the world (for the ninth year in a row), the Austrian capital has a lot more going for it, like a plethora of unusual sights.
-Here is the next instalment of Insider Tips which gives you a list of just some of Vienna’s must-see sights while you visit.
+Here we give you you a list of just some of Vienna’s must-see sights while you visit for this summer's Vienna Major.

 1. Otto Wagner Church aka Kirche am Steinhof